-Name of the file with entries in tnsxfrm format that are to be interpreted by tnsxcom for option = l, s, S or u.
+Name of the file with entries in tnsxfrm format that are to be interpreted by tnsxcom for mode = -l, -s, -S or -u.
 It is possible to specify more than one file.

-For option = D, specify the name of the file in which tnsxcom is to edit the contents of the TS directory.
+For mode = -D, specify the name of the file in which tnsxcom is to edit the contents of the TS directory.